jafcn09/jafcn09/README.md

 - 📝 I regularly write articles on [https://coderesolution.pe](https://coderesolution.pe)

-- 💬 Ask me about **about java, javascript, .net, relational and non-relational databases, deployments and security**
+- 💬 Ask me about **about typescript, javascript, golang, dart, java, relational and non-relational databases, deployments and security**

 - 📫 How to reach me **jafetcanepa@outlook.es**